airnativeextensions/nativeextensions-documentation/docs/pdfreader/index.md

 ## Documentation

-The [wiki](https://github.com/distriqt/ANE-Location/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/pdfreader).
+The [documentation site](https://docs.airnativeextensions.com/docs/pdfreader/) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/pdfreader).

 Quick Example: